 As previously mentioned, you are also asked to explain how you will support the focus learner in developing and using the communication skill.
 The support strategies should be specific to the use of the communication skill and not merely related to helping the focus learner in achieving the learning goal.
-Planned supports for communication can include instructional strategies such as vocabulary development, modeling, guided practice; pattern sentences, sentence starters; materials such as graphic organizers, dictionaries, spell-check; or accommodations such as assistive technology.
+Planned supports for communication can include instructional strategies such as vocabulary development, modeling, guided practice; materials such as graphic organizers, dictionaries, spell-check; or accommodations such as assistive technology.
 It is the candidate's responsibility to describe how the communication skill allows the focus learner to participate in learning tasks and/or demonstrate learning and how the identified supports will assist the focus learner in acquiring, maintaining, and/or generalizing the communication skill.

-For additional examples of communication skills and related supports, see the latest Understanding Curriculum-Related Communication in edTPA (California Version).
+For additional examples of communication skills and related supports, see Understanding Curriculum-Related Communication in edTPA, which will be included under Academic Language Handouts.